learn-co-students/deploy-on-day-1-nyc-web-062518/README.md

 Please collect the following content from your assigned student for their profile.
 This content doesn't have to be finalized, but you need something.
 They'll be using this content as the project evolves for their resume and other profiles online.

-- Your Name
+* Name
-- Github Username
+* Github Username
-- Blog Url (if you don't already have a blog it will be githubusername.github.io)
+* Blog Url (if they don't already have a blog it will be their-github-username.github.io)
-- Tagline
+* Tagline
-- Profile Picture (something normal, a headshot, of a good reusable size that can be easily cropped)
+* Profile Picture (something normal, a headshot, of a good reusable size that can be easily cropped)
+* Background Picture
-- Treehouse Account
+* Treehouse Account
-- CoderWall Account
+* CoderWall Account
-- CodeSchool Account
+* CodeSchool Account
-- Favorite Websites
+* Favorite Websites
-- Previous Work Experience
+* Previous Work Experience
-- Short Bio
+* Short Bio
-- Twitter URL
+* Twitter URL
-- LinkedIn URL
+* LinkedIn URL
-- Education
+* Education

 ## Structure